Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 The Basics of ANPR Technology

 ANPR technology is a sophisticated system designed to automatically capture and interpret license plates on vehicles.
-By leveraging advanced algorithms and optical character recognition (OCR) technology, ANPR systems can rapidly analyze images or frames, extract license plate information, and convert it into readable digital data.
+By leveraging advanced algorithms and optical character recognition (OCR) technology, ANPR systems can rapidly analyze images or video frames, extract license plate information, and convert it into readable digital data.

 In other countries, ANPR is also referred to as Automatic License Plate Recognition (ALPR) and, simply, License Plate Recognition (LPR).